lucadalzilio/SINDy_blockslider/README.md

 # Sparse Identification of Nonlinear Dynamics (SINDy) for System Modeling

-This repository contains a Python-based implementation of the **SINDy (Sparse Identification of Nonlinear Dynamics)** method, applied to model dynamic systems from time-series data.
-The project specifically focuses on identifying governing equations for a mass-spring-damper system, while also discussing its potential application to more complex models like **rate-and-state friction** systems.
+This repository contains a Python-based implementation of the **SINDy (Sparse Identification of Nonlinear Dynamics)** method.
+It demonstrates how SINDy can be used to discover governing equations of a dynamic system from time-series data, with applications to both simple systems like a mass-spring-damper system and more complex systems like **rate-and-state friction dynamics**.

 ---